ogonzal87/PLZES/README.md

 Plzes is a web application that allows you to search and store any places you would like to visit while traveling.
 While traveling through Europe for 3 months with my brother, we found ourselves spending too much time planning the itinerary for the next city.
 I wanted to create an application that would allow me to find the most popular places in a city and save them to my itinerary.
 Check it out.
 Is pretty cool.

+Plzes was developed by me in a one week sprint as a student at General Assembly - Atlanta.

 ##Links
 * <a href="https://plzes.herokuapp.com/">Launch Plzes</a>